warp-contracts/academy/redstone-academy-docs/docs/pst/tests/preparations.md

 # Preparations

 It is more than important to carefully test your contract before deploying it to the blockchain.
-We will write few tests and execute them in server environment as well as in browser one using Jest.
-Throughout this process you will get to know couple of important **ArweaveJS** and **RedStone Smartweave SDK** methods.
+We will write a few tests and execute them in a server environment as well as in a browser using Jest.
+Throughout this process you will get to know a couple of important **ArweaveJS** and **RedStone Smartweave SDK** methods.

 ## 🔤 Declaring variables